-Recommendation: We recommend the Board continue to monitor the transactions and the financial records of the environment to identify opportunities to strengthen and enhance controls over financial reporting.
+Recommendation: We recommend the board continue to monitor the transactions and the financial records of the

 System.
-We further recommend that the System continue to evaluate its internal control officials:
+We further recommend the System complete a risk assessment and analysis of its internal officials: System's corrective action plan.

 Views of responsible